MolendinumGames/UnityCoreTools/Assets/DevConsole/README.md

 <hr>

-/You can create a backdrop field and use logic within the _Process(...)_ function to alter the output based on the mistake in the input.<br>
+You can create a backdrop field and use logic within the _Process(...)_ function to alter the output based on the mistake in the input.<br>
 <b>For example:</b>

 <hr>